Bullet Points: Death Wish 4: The Crackdown

 Now here’s a few more Bullet Points about Death Wish 4…

 - Is That Danny Trejo?: Yes, a young Danny Trejo is a goon eating at an Italian restaurant in Death Wish 4, when Kersey shows up posing as a wine salesman equipped with an exploding bottle of wine.
-That’s right, an exploding bottle of wine… Wrestling historians may recognize two familiar faces as well, there’s Gene LeBell and Mark Pellegrino, who would go on to star as Hulk Hogan’s little brother Randy in the movie, No Holds Barred.
+That’s right, an exploding bottle of wine… Professional wrestling historians may recognize two familiar faces as well, there’s Gene LeBell and Mark Pellegrino, who would go on to star as Hulk Hogan’s little brother Randy in the movie, No Holds Barred.

 - The Cannon Video Store: At one point, Kersey goes to a video store that is a front for the drug dealers.
 The video store is filled with posters for Cannon films.
 This would have been my favorite video store if it actually existed.